naiyoma/docs-fern/fern/api/docs/why-fern.md

 ## Schema-first API design

 Fern embraces schema-first API design: **You first define your API in Fern.**
-After that, you implement your API and generate helpful outputs, like SDKs or a Postman Collection.
+After that, you implement your API and generate helpful outputs, like SDKs or API documentation.

 With schema-first API design, you unlock a few benefits: